Treatment of Degenerative Joint Disease

 Treatment for degenerative joint disease

 Traditional pain management medicine continues to search for drugs, devices and surgical procedures to eliminate the chronic pain associated with osteoarthritis and degenerative joint disease.
 Anti-inflammatory drugs have become a billion dollar business.
 While the drugs may provide temporary relief, they do nothing to correct the underlying condition causing the pain.
 In fact, in the long run, these medications do more damage than good.

 Another common pain treatment is a cortisone shot.
 It’s also one of the quickest ways to lose strength at the ligament-bone (fibro-osseous) junction.
 Cortisone and other steroid shots have adverse affects on bone, cartilage and soft tissue healing.
 Unfortunately, many people suffering from chronic pain look for quick relief without thinking about the long-term, potentially harmful side effects that could occur.
-The problem with cortisone is that, although immediate pain relief is possible, it inhibits nearly every aspect of healing, making the pain condition even worse!
+The problem with cortisone is that, although immediate pain relief is possible, it inhibits nearly every aspect of healing, making the pain condition worse.

-In simple terms, anti-inflammatory drugs and cortisone shots are anti-healing.
+In simple terms, anti-inflammatory medications and cortisone shots are anti-healing.
 They result in long-term loss of function and even more chronic pain by actually inhibiting the healing process of soft tissues and accelerating cartilage degeneration.
 Plus, long-term use of these drugs can lead to other sources of chronic pain, allergies, leaky gut syndrome and other serious side effects.

 Surgery for degenerative joint disease